SVCE-ACM/A-December-of-Algorithms/README.md

 If you're curious, the commands simply add a new remote called upstream that is linked to this repository.
 Then it 'fetches' or retrieves the contents of the repository and attempts to merge it with your progress.

 #### I received a merge error.
 What do I do?
 This shouldn't happen unless you modify an existing file in the repository.
-There's a lot of potential troubleshooting that might be needed, but the simples thing to do is to make a copy of your code outside the repository, and then clone it once again.
+There's a lot of potential troubleshooting that might be needed, but the simplest thing to do is to make a copy of your code outside the repository and then clone it once again.
 Now repeat the steps from the answer above.
 Merge it and then add your code.
 Now proceed as usual. :)